liufeng2317/ADFWI/docs/version-plans/bv1.2/123-marmousi2-validation-example.md

 - Dry-run and unit tests do not run heavy numerical workloads.
 - Actual numerical validation remains explicit through the `check`, `forward`, `inversion10`, and `inversion100` stages.
+- Forward modeling and inversion are separate notebook workflows even though they share the same script runner.

 ## Validation